metamn/react/content/blog/design-systems/index.md

 ## Better tools and processes

-It's easy to observe: the tools used by the designers introduce scalability and communication issues.
+It's easy to observe: the tools used by the designers introduce scalability, communication and cost issues.

-They are the bottleneck in the process of building consistent user interfaces at large scale.
+They are the bottleneck in the process of building consistent user interfaces affordable on any scale Even for companies with less resources.

 What if the tools in the design process &mdash; in the same way like in the development process &mdash; would be programmable?